fsoubelet/Movie_Colorbar/README.md

 python -m movie_colorbar ~/Desktop/STARWARS_9_TRAILER.mkv ~/Desktop/colorbar.png --method rgbsquared --fps 25
 ```

-This will extract 25 (in this case) images per second of video via `ffmpeg`, then determine a color for each frame with the chosen method, here `rgbsquared`.
-Finally, it creates the colorbar with all averages and saves it in a new folder titled `bars/title`, with `title` being the argument you provided.
-The final output's name is a concatenation of the provided file, and of the method used.
-Giving a directory as input will process all video files found in this directory.
+One can also provide a directory as input (and must then provide a directory as output), which will process all video files found in this directory.

-Note: It is recommended to decrease the fps when processing long videos such as entire movies.
+**Note:** It is recommended to decrease the fps when processing long videos such as entire movies.

 ## TODO